 The survival experience between high LDL and low LDL subjects is not significantly different at the 5% level (P=0.225).
 This dataset does not support an association with instantaneous risk of death and high or low LDL levels.

+Kaplain-Meier survival curves not given (-1).
+No confidence interval reported (-1).

+-2 Total.

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?